-Please keep in mind that you only have 6 weeks from your test date to submit an enquiry on result.
+Please keep in mind that you only have 6 weeks from your test date to submit an enquiry on results.
 Any late application requests will not be accepted.

 You need to complete the ‘Change of Address Form’, and either hand in at the office, post it out or email the office (PDF form only).
 All forms can be found on our website under IELTS Forms.

-Alternatively, on the day of the test; you can ask for the appropriate form.
+Alternatively, on the day of the test; you can ask the Test Day Supervisor for the appropriate form.

-Please remember the office MUST be notified if you have recently sat an IELTS test, as your details need be changed prior to posting your test results.
-If the office hasn’t been informed, we will not be able to repost another copy.
+Please remember to notify our office if you have recently sat an IELTS test, as your details need be updated in the system prior to posting your test results.

-Candidates are issued one copy of their test result form on 13th day after the test.
-However if you have misplaced damaged or lost your test result form, please contact our office for further advice.
+Test takers are issued one copy of their Test Result Form on the 13th day after the test.
+However, if you have misplaced, damaged or lost your test result form, please contact our office for further assistance.

-Within the two year validity of your test date, candidates are able to apply for up to 5 additional copies of their original certificate.
-These Test Report Forms will NOT be sent to you, but can be sent to universities, embassies, consulates etc and are not for your use.
+Within the two-year validity of your test date, test takers are able to apply for up to 5 additional copies of their original certificate.
+These Test Report Forms can only be sent to universities, embassies, consulates etc and are not for your use.

-DIAC no longer accept original test report forms, they only require your test report form number.
+Department of Home Affairs no longer accept original Test Report Forms, they only require your Test Report Form number.
 This can be found on your original copy at the bottom of the result sheet.

-We use standard delivery when posting test report forms within Australia.
-If you want to use a registered envelope, you must supply the envelope when you submit your ‘Request for Additional Test Report Form’.
+We use standard delivery when posting Test Report Forms within Australia.
+If you want to use a registered envelope, you are required to supply the envelope when you submit your ‘Request for Additional Test Report Form’.
 The A4 Registered Envelope can be bought from any Australia Post Office.

-Candidates wishing to send an additional test report form overseas must supply the IELTS office with an overseas A4 registered envelope.
+Test takers wishing to send an additional Test Report Form overseas are required to supply the IELTS office with an overseas A4 registered envelope.

 Please note: Additional test report forms are posted not emailed.
 Migrant agents and lawyers are not eligible to receive a copy, only registered organisations.

-The Test centre makes every effort to cater for the special needs of candidates, to enable them to best understand questions and tasks and to give their answers.
-It is our aim for the language level of all candidates, irrespective of disability, to be assessed fairly and objectively.
+The Test centre makes every effort to cater for the special needs of test takers, to enable them to best understand questions and tasks and to give their answers.
+It is our aim for the language level of all test takers, irrespective of disability, to be assessed fairly and objectively.